Kappa-Dev/KappaTools/docs/tutorial.rst

   the bimolecular rate, but representing diffusion in a much smaller volume.

-Notice that the RHS of our rules have to be unimolecular: we have the ``!1`` bond right there.
-The simulator is smart enough to recognize this and will use ``1.0e-2`` as the sole unbinding rate; there is no point in giving a bimolecular reverse rate as the RHS can not be bimolecular.
-For this reason, it is rare binding rules to have more than 3 rates: a bimolecular binding, a unimolecular binding, and the unbinding rate.
+Notice that the RHSes of our rules have to be unimolecular: we have the ``!1`` bond right there.
+The simulator is smart enough to recognize this and will use ``1.0e-2`` as the sole unbinding rate; there is no point in giving a bimolecular reverse rate as these RHSes can not be bimolecular.
+For this reason, it is rare for reversible binding rules to have more than 3 rates: a bimolecular binding, a unimolecular binding, and the unbinding rate.